oracle-quickstart/oci-hpc/documentation/Setup.md

 Both the controller and its backup can query the database if one of them is down.

+> [!IMPORTANT]
+> The current configuration is set to MySQL.4 with 4 ECPU, 32 GB of RAM and 1TB of storage (with automatic expansion enabled).
+This is estimated to 150$ per month at list price.

 ### Join [Slurm federation](https://slurm.schedmd.com/network.html#federation)

 > [!IMPORTANT]